 Eventually, I came to realise that maybe not everyone knows of this topic as broadly as we should, too.
-Whilst there are many intelligent and informed people who read this pullout, there may also be those (who are also intelligent and informed!) who aren’t completely sure of what we’re dappling into this week as well.
+Whilst there are many intelligent and informed people who read our portal (and the weekly pullout we produce), there may also be those (who are also intelligent and informed!) who aren’t completely sure of what the HR function is nor what HR people do.

 Why we need HR